Art exhibitions of the Council of Europe

 - To create and offer moments and opportunities of confidence as a means to a renewed European humanistic narrative.

-The title for a new initiative will be “We, the others”.
-It may offer a genuine exhibition on “otherness” and, at the same time, associate ongoing or planned events in member states to the initiative to make it a longer-term and impactful process, by building synergies and creating a network of like-minded institutions for inspiring co-creations.
+The title for a new initiative could be “We, the others”.
+It may offer a genuine exhibition on “otherness” and, at the same time, associate events in member states to the initiative to make it a longer-term and impactful process, by building synergies and creating a network of like-minded institutions for inspiring co-creations.

 A pro-active approach

-In the past, the Council of Europe, together with a high-level group of consultants, has been assessing exhibition projects conceived by a relatively small number of major European cultural institutions, and offering a label and modest financial support to the best projects.
+In the past, the Council of Europe, together with a high-level group of consultants, assessed exhibition projects conceived by a relatively small number of major European cultural institutions, and offered a label and modest financial support to the best projects.